dreamind/ix/workshops/presenting-data/index.md

 #### Exercise A-2

-Now, instead of embedding CSS, place your existing css rule into a separate CSS file (which is called `table.css`).
-To use this *link* method, replace the `<style>` element with the following line:
+Now, instead of using embedding CSS, place your existing CSS rule into a separate CSS file (which is called `table.css`).
+To use the *link* method, replace the `<style>` element with the following line:

     <link type="text/css" href="table.css" rel="stylesheet">